Your Guide to the Ultimate First Aid Kit

 - Bug repellent

-If you’re in snake territory, don’t forget to throw in three elasticated compression bandages—and learn how to use them.
+Snake Bites: If you’re in snake territory, don’t forget to throw in three elasticated compression bandages.

 For overnight trips and extended expeditions, you’ll need more supplies.
 The longer you hike, the more risk you have of hurting yourself.
 And that risk doubles when the sun goes down.
 Don’t be like my friend who slid down a ravine at 4am on the way to nature’s bathroom.
 Luckily, we had lots of bandages and ibuprofen!